drigba/medical_image_segmentation/README.md

    - convert_masks: splits multi-class masks into multiple single-class masks
    - convert_mask_single: splits multi-class mask into multiple single-class masks
    - visualize: visualize Nib images
-   - get_images_with_info: like the get_acdc but it appends additional infos to the images for easier analysing
+   - get_images_with_info: like the get_acdc but it appends additional info to the images for easier analysis
-   - get_label_percentages: returns the the percentages of pixels for the different labels in a labeled image
+   - get_label_percentages: returns the percentages of pixels for the different labels in a labeled image
  - analysis.ipynb: dataset analysis
  - start.sh: downloads the dataset and runs the container